 Finally, the newly launched server must also have the latest OS security patches.
 Initiating an update during the autoscaling process would delay the process significantly.
 Therefore, the image from which the app server VM is created needs to have the updates installed already.
 You can manage this in two ways:

-- Use the OS images provided by GCP, which are kept up to date by Google.
+- Use the public images provided by Google Cloud, which are kept up to date by Google.
 Because these images contain only the OS, you must handle any customizations (your app code, utilities, and OS configurations) using startup scripts or as part of the app deployment.

 - Maintain a custom OS image and keep it up to date.
 This allows you to apply customizations to the image, but it increases the overall complexity of managing your deployments.

 Performing push-based deployments is intuitive, but it can result in substantial complexity when you take into account security, OS updates, and autoscaling.
 The next section addresses pull-based deployments, which are the more cloud-native way to approach deployments.